 The Airport Companies jointly and severally covenant with the Council as follows:

-to pay the Road Signage Contribution to the Council prior to Practical Completion of the Dockside Works.
+to pay the Road Signage Contribution to the Council prior to Practical Completion of the Eastern Access.

 not to use and/or Occupy or cause or permit the use and/or Occupation of the Eastern Terminal Extension or any part thereof unless and until the Road Signage Contribution has been paid to the Council.